-This policy permits or requires eligible employees to attend to the medical needs of self and immediate family members by providing up to 160 hours of paid leave per leave year when Communicable Disease of Public Health Threat conditions have been declared.
-(Normally, 80 hours of leave is provided.
-This amount was doubled for the COVID-19 emergency.)
-The employee receives the equivalent of four weeks leave and the exact number of hours depends on the number of hours normally worked by the employee.
-For example, an employee whose normal schedule is to work 20 hours per week is eligible for 80 hours.
-An employee whose normal schedule is to work 40 hours per week is eligible for 160 hours.
+This policy permits or requires eligible employees to attend to the medical needs of self and immediate family members by providing up to 80 hours of paid leave per leave year when Communicable Disease of Public Health Threat conditions have been declared.
+The employee receives the equivalent of two weeks leave and the exact number of hours depends on the number of hours normally worked by the employee.
+For example, an employee whose normal schedule is to work 20 hours per week is eligible for 40 hours.
+An employee whose normal schedule is to work 40 hours per week is eligible for 80 hours.

 For W&M staff and faculty, this leave may be used in the following situations: to cover periods of self-quarantine due to a potential COVID-19 exposure when the person is not able to work remotely; when an employee’s office is closed and there is not appropriate work for the employee to perform remotely or through other alternative means; to care for himself/herself when sick with a diagnosed case of COVID-19; or to care for an immediate family member (as defined by policy) when that person is sick with a diagnosed case of COVID-19.
 In addition, W&M staff and faculty may use 24 hours of Public Health Emergency Leave to care for a child (under 18 years of age) whose school or child care provider is closed or unavailable for reasons related to COVID-19; and to make alternative child and/or elder care arrangements.